ChristianChimi/Financial-Analytics/readme.md

                - MLP: predict Apple stock price based on S&P 500 and NASDAQ prices.
                  Also available as API here! https://huggingface.co/spaces/ChristianChimi/Apple-Stock-API
                - LSTM: Used an LSTM model to predict the future price of the MSCI World Index using time series data.
-               - Model Evaluation: Monitored and printed the loss function during training.
+               - Model Evaluation: Monitored and printed the loss and the validation loss function during training to avoid overfitting.
+               - Hyperparameters tuning: hidden layers, hidden layers size, learning rate, epochs, dropout.

 ## **Portfolio simulation**
      - Lump sum investment and dollar cost averaging with performances.